 Admissions

-Apply to the Graduate School at the College of Charleston where we're excited to offer a challenging, student-centered education through our master's degree programs and graduate certificates.
+Apply to the Graduate School of the University of Charleston, S.C. where we're excited to offer a challenging, student-centered education through our master's degree programs and graduate certificates

 Here's how to get started: